isarandi/natinterp3d/README.md

 and you want to interpolate the function value at other points (let's call them *queries*).

-Specifically, in natural neighbor interpolation, the interpolated value is a weighted average of the function values of the query point's "natural neighbors", which are the vertices of the Voronoi cell that contains the query point.
+Specifically, in natural neighbor interpolation, the interpolated value is a weighted average of the function values of the query point's "natural neighbors".
+The natural neighbors of a query point are those vertices which, if we were to add the query point to the data, would have Voronoi cells sharing a face with the query point's Voronoi cell.
-The weights are proportional to the volumes of the sub-Voronoi cells corresponding to each natural neighbor that we would obtain if the query point was inserted into the Voronoi tetrahedralization.
+The weights are proportional to the volume "stolen" from the neighbor's Voronoi cell upon the query point's insertion.

 This package uses Cython to wrap my modified version of Ross Hemsley's [interpolate3d](https://code.google.com/archive/p/interpolate3d/).
 The modifications are: